This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 What Can Be Included In A Sinking Fund?

-You can basically include ANYTHING in your sinking funds.
+You can basically include ANYTHING in your sinking fund categories.
 However, make sure you have the following:

 - Home Repair Fund